Etched Behind Eyelids | August 2021

 An evening walk in the Lickeys.

 The ponies, sleeping in the woods.
-A group of idiots were creeping up on them from the other side and got so close that some of the ponies fled from the woods.
-Why can’t people just respect animals?
-It’s for this reason that I repeat myself so often – if you see the Sutton Park ponies, keep your distance from them and don’t feed them!
-You should NEVER follow these horses into the woods.
-These photos are taken with a long lens from outside of the wooded area, that’s why you can see so many branches in the foreground.
+People were creeping up on them from the other side and got so close that some of the ponies fled from the woods.
+It’s for this reason that I repeat myself so often – if you see the Sutton Park ponies, keep your distance from them and don’t crowd them.
+You should never follow these horses into the woods.
+If they have chosen to go into the woods it’s because they want to be left alone, otherwise they’d be out on the heath or in the open.
+These photos are taken with a long lens from outside of the wooded area on a main path, that’s why you can see so many branches in the foreground.

 Fallen from the pine trees, abandoned on the woodland floor.